 The MTG allows you to simplify your models through a cloud-based process.
 Simplifying complex models will result in optimized complex models for high performance and robust AR object tracking experiences.
 See How to Create Model Targets and Model Target Generator Data Processing for details.

 Additionally, the MTG allows you to train your databases via a cloud-based deep learning training process, producing an Advanced Model Target Database.
 Such a database contains one or more Model Targets where each contains one or more Guide Views with a recognition range up to 360 degrees.

-Advanced Model Targets support recognition and tracking of an object from anywhere in the defined recognition range without requiring the user to manually align the view with the physical object.
+Advanced Model Targets support recognition and tracking of an object (one at a time) from anywhere in the defined recognition range without requiring the user to manually align the view with the physical object.

 For more information, see the Advanced Model Target databases article.

 A Model Target requires that the user hold their device at a particular angle relative to the object, and at a particular distance to initialize tracking of a Model Target.
-To aid with this process, your app will typically draw an image showing an approximation of the object from this distance and viewing angle, so that the user just needs to move their device until the object matches the image.
+To aid with this process, your app will typically draw an image showing an approximation of the object from this distance and viewing angle, so that you only need to move your device until the object matches the image.
 When they do this, tracking can begin.

 In Vuforia Engine, both the image and the particular angle/distance relative to the object that image represents is called a Guide View.